ztr1995/LeagueOfOrdinaryGentlemanConstitution/README.md

 ### Rookie Draft Order ###
 - The draft order for the rookie draft will be determined based on both regular and post-season results
+- Round 1
-- Picks 1-6 will be assigned through a lottery for the first round.
+-- Picks 1-6 will be assigned through a lottery for the first round.
 The Lottery is detailed below.
-- Pick 7 = 3rd place finish
+-- Pick 7 = 3rd place finish
-- Pick 8 = 4th place finish
+-- Pick 8 = 4th place finish
-- Pick 9 = 2nd place finish
+-- Pick 9 = 2nd place finish
-- Pick 10 = 1st place finish
+-- Pick 10 = 1st place finish
+- Rounds 2-6
-- All picks will be assigned in inverse order of the regular season standings for rounds 2-6.
+-- 5th-10th place - All picks will be assigned in inverse order of the regular season standings for rounds 2-6.
+-- 1st-4th place - All picks will be assigned in the same order described in Round 1.

 ### Lottery ###
 The lottery will be done by selecting the picks starting from 1st overall up to the 6th overall pick.
 An owner cannot receive a pick 3 spots lower than their regular season finish, See below.
 X's represent picks that are possible for owners to get, -'s represent picks owners are protected from getting.